 Here are some of the Common Gulls I came across in Istanbul. according to the Peter Adriaens & Chris Gibbins paper from Dutch birding a couple of years ago Istanbul was a research location for heinei Common gulls, most of what I was seeing were likely from decent ‘Russian’ stock, they did have that look and showed:

-- A Clean white, mostly un-streaked head (I feel this must be a highly important feature as I am yet to see canus show this!) with Casp-like neck Shawl
+- A Clean white, mostly un-streaked head (I feel this must be a highly important feature as I am yet to see canus in the UK show this feature to this extent!) with Casp-like neck Shawl

 - Pink Bill base

 - Clean white rump and upper tail, a neatish thin Black band with little or no white in outer web of t6

 - Mostly White underwing, contrasting with dark secondaries